morrislab/rnascan/README.md

 ### 4. Install `rnascan` Python components

-This package was written for Python 2.7.x -- it has not be tested in Python 3.
+This package requires Python 2.7+ or Python 3.5+.
 To install the package, run the following:

 ```
 python setup.py install